JoycexChan/Joyce-s-Biomedical-Pipelines/04_LargeScale_Virtual_Screening_hardware_recommendations.md

-# How to Build a 10-Million-Compound Screening Pipeline for Under $6,000 — and Why You Probably Shouldn’t Screen All 10 Million Compounds Anyway (hardware recommendations)
+# How to Build a 10-Million-Compound Screening Pipeline for Under $6,000 — and Why You Probably Shouldn’t Screen All 10 Million Compounds Anyway (Hardware Recommendations)
 ________________________________________
 ## This article has two sections.
 * The first part covers hardware recommendations.
 When my former PI moved to a new university, I rebuilt the laboratory from scratch and independently handled the entire planning and procurement process.
-I’ve managed servers, workstations, RTX 3090 gaming PCs, Linux systems, and Windows systems.
+I managed servers, workstations, RTX 3090 gaming PCs, Linux systems, and Windows systems.
-* The second part covers the actual pipeline design: how to classify compounds before large-scale virtual screening in order to reduce computational time.
+* The second part covers the actual pipeline design: how to classify compounds before large-scale virtual screening in order to reduce computation time.
 ________________________________________
 ## Hardware Recommendations